 Soot Blower Operation

 Normally the lance-type long retractable soot blower is a component part of a larger soot blower plant.
-Normally soot blower consists of piping, shut-off and drain valves, soot blowers and control.
-The latter controls the flow of the blowing program and shall include the interlocks required for protection of boiler and soot blower, e.g. monitoring of the pressure, temperature of the blowing medium and operating times of the soot blowers.
+Normally soot blower consists of piping, shut-off and drain valves, soot blowers, and control.
+The latter controls the flow of the blowing program and shall include the interlocks required for the protection of the boiler and soot blower, e.g. monitoring of the pressure, temperature of the blowing medium, and operating times of the soot blowers.
 Normally the soot blowers are operated from a control cabinet or switchboard in the control room.

 The frequency of soot blowing depends on the type and extent of contamination of the heating surfaces.
 The heating surfaces within the blowing area of the soot blowers are to be visually checked at regular intervals within the first period after commissioning.
 They also have some disadvantages and challenges associated with their use like,

 1. Energy Consumption